Washington Park, Denver: History

 Eugene Field, a reporter for the Denver Tribune between 1881 and 1883, lived in a small cottage at 315 West Colfax Avenue.
 Field is best remembered, though, for his children's poems.
 Years after Field left Denver and the house had been condemned, Molly Brown bought the house and donated it to the city.
 It was designated a landmark, moved to the east side of Washington Park, at Franklin St. and Exposition Ave., and restored.
 It served as the Eugene Field Branch of the Denver Public Library for many years.
 Field is further memorialized by the statue by Mabel Landrum Torrey, illustrating one of his most famous poems, "Wynken, Blynken and Nod".
-In the 1970s the house became the headquarters of the Park People and the library moved to a new building at University Blvd. and Exposition Ave.
+In the 1970s the house became the headquarters of the Park People and the library moved to a new larger building at S University Blvd. and E Ohio Ave.

 Since the late 1990s, Washington Park has become a very popular urban neighborhood because of its central location, its proximity to the park, and its access to several commercial business enclaves.
 This has led to a transformation of the neighborhood, which worries some residents because of an increased density, more traffic, and the propensity of some developers to "pop the top" or altogether "scrape" historic homes.